Meaningful Language Learning Goals

 The same applies to language learning.
 When we are faced with the vague sense that we’re not sure how proficient we can become in a new language nor if we are improving, it becomes important to carry out short-term and measurable tasks.
 It is easier to force ourselves to perform these specific tasks, than to just “study the language”.

-I have made considerable progress, but I am not yet at the stage where I comfortably understand the kind of material that I want to listen to and read, the kind of material that would really enable me to connect with Korean culture and Korean people.
+I made considerable progress, but didn’t get to the stage where I could comfortably understand the kind of material that I wanted to listen to and read, the kind of material that would really enable me to connect with Korean culture and Korean people.

-This is going to change.
-Starting in the month of September I will embark on a new 90-Day Challenge for Korean, at the end of which I want to be comfortably fluent.
-In order to do that I will have to significantly increase my vocabulary and my familiarity with the language and my ability to comprehend native speaking Koreans on a wide variety of subjects.
+In September of 2016, I embarked on another new 90-Day Challenge for Korean, at the end of which I hoped to become comfortably fluent.
+I was hoping to significantly increase my vocabulary, my familiarity with the language and my ability to comprehend native speaking Koreans on a wide variety of subjects.

 This turned out to be too ambitious a goal.
 The concept of fluency is somewhat vague so I set myself very specific targets for the 90 days, using the statistics that we keep at LingQ.
 I was going to read 450,000 words of Korean over the 90 days or 5,000 words each day.
 I was going to listen to at least 135 hours of Korean or 90 minutes per day, in my car, exercising, washing the dishes or while reading on my iPad.

 I usually listen to the same content as I read, in this case, the podcasts with transcripts that we have in our library at LingQ.
 My number of “known words” in Korean was going to double, from 30,000 to 60,000.
 (At LingQ, knowing the word simply means that you understand its meaning in a given context.)